 29 Is he the God of the Jews only? is he not also of the Gentiles?
 Yes, of the Gentiles also: 30 Seeing it is one God, which shall justify the circumcision by faith, and uncircumcision through faith.

-Remember, this promise was to Abraham’s descendants.
-You may be wondering how the Gentiles could be called descendants of Abraham.
+Remember, this promise was made to Abraham’s descendants.
+So you may be wondering how the Gentiles could be called descendants of Abraham.
 In fact, all who believe and trust in God are his descendants.
 But how?

 Romans 8:14-17